 Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tulevaisuuden näkymiä ja muuta hyödyllistä materiaalia Ranskasta matkailumarkkinana.
 Englanninkielinen markkinakatsausmateriaali päivitetään kaksi kertaa vuodessa.

 Finland is well known in France as a winter travel destination.
 Especially Finnish Lapland has a strong image and there is demand for the whole winter season from December until March/April.
 Finland's summer image is weaker and therefor needs more efforts in promotion, but the potential is big, and the image is slowly getting better.
 Competition is harder concerning summer season as French are travelling a lot inside France during the summer and Norway has a strong position and image as a Nordic summer destination.
-Finland's image as a sustainable and safe destination is quite good and Finland got good visibility also during the Covid pandemic.
+Finland's image as a sustainable and green nature destination is good and in the post-covid situation we have an offering which people are looking for.

-Corona pandemic stopped all travelling from France, but demand is still strong, and French are eager to travel to Finland.
-Sweden got some advantage last winter because of open borders, but it seems that coming winter season will be good for Finland again.
+Corona pandemic stopped all travelling from France, but when the borders opened again, travelling started well and demand was strong for the winter season.
+French are eager to travel to Finland.
+Sweden got some advantage during covid because of open borders.

 Our competitors in France are Norway, Sweden, Iceland, and Canada but also French Alpes in the winter.
 Canada has similar offering than Finland and is attracting French travellers all year around.
-During the pandemic this have changed because of Corona restrictions and probably for a moment European travelling will be more popular and easier.
-Norway has strong position as a summer destination and is leading Nordic country for summer travels.
+Canada is very active in communication and marketing in France and has strengthen their position lately.
+Norway has a strong position as a summer destination and is the leading Nordic country for summer travels.
 Norway has also managed to reinforce their winter image during the last years.
+Sweden is active in B2C communication and marketing and is attracting French especially for Stockholm region.
+Lately, they have also been getting active in B2B operations.
+Island is doing active sales and promotion work in France and is attracting French travellers all year around.
+In the current situation (Ukraine crisis) Island is also attracting more than other nordic countries.

-French have been travelling last 1,5 years in France and the willingness to travel abroad is strong.
-Due to the situation in long haul destinations, European travels will be the main trend for the moment.
-Nature and outdoor activities are important, and safety of the destination is one of the main criteria.
-Finland has a good image as a Nature destination where you can have room to roam; this helps us in post corona situation.
+French were travelling a lot in France during the pandemic and therefor the willingness to travel abroad is strong now.
+As some long-haul destinations have still closed borders for travelers, European destinations are popular for the moment.
+Nature and outdoor activities are important, and safety of the destination is also one of the main criteria.
+Finland has a good image as a Nature destination where you can have room to roam and clean air and nature; this helps us in post corona situation.
+Nevertheless, the Russian invasion of Ukraine is influencing the booking situation and people are waiting to see how the situation evolves.
+Bookings are made last minute and probably that will be also the case for the whole summer season.

 Concerning Finland, most of the French travellers are coming through tour operators, especially in the winter season.
-With new direct flights (to Helsinki and Rovaniemi) there will probably be more also FIT travellers.
+During the summer season, people are more confident to book directly.
+With Air France's direct flights (to Helsinki and Rovaniemi) there are also more FIT travellers booking directly.

 Role of the incoming agencies is important in the French market and French operators are looking for local, Finland based operators.
-They want to work with local agencies who can find great locations and addresses in Finland.
+They want to work with local agencies who can find great locations and addresses in Finland and for the different seasons.

 Most relevant Finland's USP's in France are Finnish Happiness – Live like a Finn, Easy access to forests - Reconnect with Nature and Healthy and safe travel.
 French travellers coming to Finland are looking for outdoors activities with room to roam and clean air to breath.
 They want to experience Nordic nature and wilderness, including different light phenomena.
 Culture is also important, especially local cultural aspects and live like a local experiences.